 To date, Applicant has made no documented payment progress in addressing his tax and consumer debt delinquencies and tax filing lapses.
-Any subsequent bankruptcy petition he may have filed since his last Chapter discharge in 2006 is neither documented nor addressed by Applicant with any specificity.
-Any installment agreements he may have arranged with the Internal Revenue Service (IRS) is not documented and cannot be assumed without corroboration.
-In an updated personal subject interview (PSI), Applicant told the assigned investigator from the Office of Personnel Management (OPM) that he put off filing his federal and state tax returns for the years in issue because he fell behind and could not find the time to complete them during the post-Covid-19 pandemic.
-(Item 11) While he volunteered his owing late federal taxes, he acknowledged his consumer debt delinquencies only after being confronted by the OPM investigator.
-(Item 11)
+Any installment agreements he may have arranged with the IRS and his consumer creditor are not documented and cannot be presumed without corroboration.
+In a personal subject interview (PSI), convened in January 2023, Applicant told the assigned investigator from the Office of Personnel Management (OPM) that he filed his federal and state tax returns in some years, and not in others.
+(Item 6) While he did not know what monies he owed the IRS he told the agent that he would contact the Service and pay any amounts determined the Service to be owing.
+(Item 6) To date, he has taken no documented actions to address either his delinquent federal and state tax returns or his delinquent consumer account.